flutter/website/src/docs/development/add-to-app/index.md

 - Auto-build and import the Flutter module by adding a Flutter SDK hook to your Gradle script; or
-- Build your Flutter module into a generic [Android AAR](https://developer.android.com/studio/projects/android-library).
+- Build your Flutter module into a generic [Android Archive (AAR)](https://developer.android.com/studio/projects/android-library).
 - Android Studio Android/Flutter co-editing and module creation/import wizard.
 - Java and Kotlin host apps supported.
 - Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform.
 Android plugins should be [migrated to the V2 plugins APIs](/docs/development/packages-and-plugins/plugin-api-migration) for best add-to-app correctness.
-- Support for Flutter debugging and Stateful Hot Reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter
+- Support for Flutter debugging and stateful hot reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter.

 ### Add to iOS applications
 - Auto-build and import the Flutter module by adding a Flutter SDK hook to